 Lawrence, Winn and Jennings (2001) proposed an analysis that emphasizes the temporal dynamics and mechanisms of power through the systematization of times and institutionalization processes.
 They claim that pace and stability two temporal dimensions of the institutionalization process, depend on four mechanisms used by agents to support the institutionalization process: influence, strength, discipline and domination.
-Their contribution comes down to the following: 1) understanding of the relationship between the pace of the institutionalization process and the stability of institutions produced, emphasizing the role of time in institutional theory; 2) creation of a new typology for the mechanisms that support the development and maintenance of the institutions; 3) challenging the traditional model of institutional institutionalization curve, there is an initial stage of acceptance, where innovation is first recognized and accepted by a few players, then it is widespread and accepted within the field, and finally this phase is followed by saturation and full legitimacy.
+Their contribution comes down to the following: 1) understanding of the relationship between the pace of the institutionalization process and the stability of institutions produced, emphasizing the role of time in institutional theory; 2) creation of a new typology for the mechanisms that support the development and maintenance of the institutions; 3) challenging the traditional model of institutionalization proposed so far and propose new institutionalization curves.
+In a traditional institutionalization curve, there is an initial stage of acceptance, where innovation is first recognized and accepted by a few players, then it is widespread and accepted within the field, and finally this phase is followed by saturation and full legitimacy.
 Finally, there is the deinstitutionalization concept that is not addressed in this study.